Associate Creative Director / Copywriter

 Selfie Control

-Wildlife encounters are on the rise all over the world.
-So the filter is open source, meaning other parks can download it and create their own versions for animals in their area, ultimately helping protect wildlife all over the globe.
+The filter is also open source, so other destinations can create their own versions, helping protect wildlife and people all over the globe.

 Print, social, digital and OOH brought the Selfie Control message to offending tourists.